-We’re back with another quail egg celebrity recipe.
-This time, we decided to try something sweet and crunchy: oatmeal cookies!
+I’m back with another celebrity-inspired quail egg recipe.
+This time, I’ve decided to try something sweet and crunchy: oatmeal cookies!
 This celebrity recipe was created by none other than Martha Stewart.
-Before we begin and get into the details of Martha Stewart’s oatmeal cookies recipe, let’s talk a little about who this personality is.
+Before I begin and get into the details of Martha Stewart’s oatmeal cookies recipe, let’s talk a little about who this personality is.

 Her cooking talent became obvious when her cooking school won the James Beard Award for Outstanding Series.
 Her success on television was rewarded with 18 Emmy Awards and her shows reach over 100 million consumers on all media platforms each month.
 That is the power of the Martha Stewart brand.

 Martha Stewart’s Oatmeal Cookies Recipe

 While this recipe is an easy-to-make healthy snack, it won its place on my site due to its simplicity and deliciousness.
 However, don’t be fooled by this recipe’s simplicity.
 Despite its few ingredients and simple instructions, the flavors and textures that unfold in your mouth as you take a bite of the cookies will win you over!

 Just follow the simple steps below and you’ll have a delicious dessert or breakfast treat in no time at all.

 Martha Stewart's Oatmeal Cookies With Quail Eggs

 - 1 cup brown sugar or erythritol if you want to cut back on calories

 - 1 cup granulated sugar sorbitol has a similar texture and is lighter